BGT: efficient and flexible genotype query across many samples: Methods

+Unlike VCF which stores sample phenotypes, site annotations and genotypes all in one file, BGT separates the three types of information into individual files.
 BGT keeps diploid genotypes as a 2-bit integer matrix $(H_{ki})$ with row indexed by a pair of overlapping reference/non-reference alleles and column by a sample haplotype (thus for $m'$ samples, the matrix has $2m'$ columns). $H_{ki}$ takes value 0 if the $i$-th haplotype has the reference allele in the allele pair at row $k$, takes 1 if the haplotype has the non-reference allele, 2 if unknown and 3 if the haplotype has a different non-reference allele.
 BGT arbitrarily phases unphased genotypes and always breaks complex variants in VCF down to the smallest possible variants.
 It keeps the allele pairs (i.e. rows) in a site-only BCF, disallowing multiple alleles per VCF line, and stores the integer matrix as two positional BWTs (PBWTs), one for the lower bit and the other for the higher bit.

+BGT obtains phenotypes and site annotations from files in the Flat Metadata Format (FMF).
+FMF is TAB-delimted with the first column showing the row name and following columns giving typed key-value pairs.
+An example looks like: